monitoringartist/zabbix-docker-monitoring/README.md

     DebugLevel=4

-Module debug messages will be available in standard zabbix_agentd.log.
+Module debugs messages will be available in standard zabbix_agentd.log.

 Issues and feature requests
 ===========================